kenny1031/morsel-sales-visualiser/README.md

 pytest -q
 ```
 The suite uses **webdriver‑manager** to pull the right ChromeDriver automatically, so it works locally and on CI runners with no extra setup.

-## Continuous integration (optional)
-If you push the provided `tests.yml` into `.github/workflows/`, GitHub Actions will:
-1. Check out the repo
-2. Restore / build a virtual environment
-3. Install dependencies
-4. Run `./run_tests.sh`

-Pull-requests turn red if any UI element disappears.

 ## Project structure
 ```{bash}
 .